teamshares/service_action/docs/guide/index.md

 ```

 Note this simple pattern handles multiple levels of "failure":
-* Showing specific user-facing flash messages for any arbitrary logic you want in your action (from `fail_with`)
+* Showing specific user-facing flash messages for any arbitrary logic you want in your action (from `fail!`)
 * Showing generic error message if anything went wrong internally (e.g. the Slack client raised an exception -- it's been logged for the team to investigate, but the controller doesn't need to care _what_ went wrong)
 * Showing generic error message if any of your declared interface expectations fail (e.g. if the exposed `thread_id`, which we pulled from Slack's API response, somehow _isn't_ a String)